DarrenDanielDay/parcel-issue-typescript-5-decorators/README.md

 # 🐛 bug report

-The ECMA Decorators introduced in TypeScript 5.0 crashes in production build with optimization enabled.
+The decorator metadata introduced in TypeScript 5.2 crashes in production build with optimization enabled.
+Perhaps same issue with #8989.

 ## 🎛 Configuration (.babelrc, package.json, cli command)